Ctrl-Alt-1337/CSGO-Aimbot-and-ESP/README.md

 # External-CSGO-Multihack
 CS:GO external aimbot and ESP hack (wallhack).
 It's detected by VAC as it's now public code.
+External python modules are included to ensure the dependencies are working as intended.

 - PREREQUISITIES:
 	- Be able to run a python file and know how to import modules